Monterey County Public Works to receive Award of Excellence

 The existing pavement on the 4-mile stretch of this two-lane rural road, used daily by thousands of drivers, was in major distress and failure.

-The CIR process required only two truckloads to import asphalt emulsion and cement.
+The PDR process required only two truckloads to import asphalt emulsion and cement.
 By comparison, the traditional method of repaving the road would have required 83 truckloads to remove the old asphalt and haul in new paving materials.

 The project eliminated passing zones, installed a full profile centerline strip that acts as a rumble strip and alerts errant drivers, and installed flashing curve warning signs.